Skip to content

 Sampling

-is used when it is not feasible to analyse the entire population
+Used when it is not feasible to analyze the entire population

 Population v Sample